it's a game

 >Local LLMs

 Are going to be banned under the pretense of protecting children.
-There will be moral panic over some retard using stable diffusion making photo realistic kiddy porn, and then the government will make clamp down on the entire thing.
+There will be moral panic over some moron using stable diffusion making photo realistic kiddy porn, and then the government will make clamp down on the entire thing.
 It's the same shit they're gearing up to do with 3d printing.
 You are cattle, uppity cattle, but don't dream of life off the farm, you won't get that.

 >he thinks AI=using a third party service

-kek and lmao to you, retard
+kek and lmao to you, moron

 CHINA WILL MAKE THE AI THAT SAVES THE WORLD